ar27111994/Mosaico-CodeIgniter-Ion-Auth/README.md

 ![Mosaico Screenshot](mosaico/res/img/screenshot.png)

 This Backend implementation of Mosaico comes with the latest version of Codeigniter and Codeigniter Ion Auth 2.
 Moreover, I've also integrated an [Email Queue System](https://github.com/izn/codeigniter-mailqueue/) for sending bulk Email.
-The library is just an extension to Codeigniter's built-in Email Class, therefore it can be omitted from the project, if desired, in which case `line number 423` and `send_pending_emails` method from the **Email_templates** Controller.
+The library is just an extension to Codeigniter's built-in Email Class, therefore it can be omitted from the project, if desired, in which case, you must remove `line number 423` and `send_pending_emails` method from the **Email_templates** Controller.

 *************
 **Live Demo**